5 April 2016

 As a result, volunteering at university can really demonstrate how you’re willing to go the extra yard as well as showing that you’re adept at understanding and communicating with other people.

-Not only are sports a great way of making friends and keeping fit, but they can be a great example of your dedication, focus and ability to sacrifice certain things for a goal, particularly if you were especially successful.
+Not only is sport a great way of making friends and keeping fit, but it can be a great example of your dedication, focus and ability to sacrifice certain things for a goal, especially if you were successful.

 Another common misconception of graduates and “millennials” is that they can be work-shy, but the focus and dedication needed to truly excel will demonstrate that you’re not afraid to put the hard yards in.

-By showing that you are capable of being involved in and dedicating time to things outside of your studies, it will display to your employer that you’re capable of managing your time efficiently and effectively.
+By showing that you are capable of being involved in and dedicating time to things outside of your studies, you’ll show your employer that you’re capable of managing your time efficiently and effectively.